Numerical analysis and simulation of lateral memristive devices: Schottky, ohmic, and multi-dimensional electrode models: Discretization and analysis of charge transport equations

 With this, we can formulate the existence result. \begin{theorem}(Existence of discrete solution) For all time steps $m\geq 1$, the implicit-in-time finite volume scheme \eqref{eq:discrete-model-memristor}, \eqref{eq:discrete-Sedan} for the TMDC-based memristor charge transport model \eqref{eq:model-dimless-memristor} supplied with initial \eqref{eq:initial-cond-memristor}, and boundary conditions \eqref{eq:memristor-BC} and \eqref{eq:memristor-Schottky-BC-dimless} (or \eqref{eq:memristor-Dirichlet-BC-dimless}) has at least one solution $ (\boldsymbol{\varphi}_{\electrons}^m, \boldsymbol{\varphi}_{\holes}^m,\boldsymbol{\varphi}_{\ions}^m, \boldsymbol{\psi}^m) \in \mathbb{R}^{\theta}$ with $\theta=4\textrm{Card}(\mathcal{T}) $.
 Moreover, this solution satisfies the following $L^{\infty}$ bounds.
 There exists $M_B > 0$ such that

 holds componentwise.
 The constant $M_B$ depends on the data (including the non-dimensionalized parameters and the Dirichlet functions) as well as on the temporal and spatial mesh. \end{theorem}

 \begin{proof} The proof approach follows the methodology outlined in \cite[Theorem 5.5]{Abdel2023Existence}, adapted to our setting.
 Assuming the existence of a solution at time step $m-1$, we aim to prove the existence of a solution at time step $m$.
 To achieve this, we define the vector of unknowns $\mathbf{X}$, stated in \eqref{def.X}.
-Using \Cref{lem:discrete-poisson} and \Cref{lem:Z-zero}, the discrete electric potential and the boundary quasi Fermi potentials for electrons and holes are expressed uniquely in terms of $\mathbf{X}$.
-This allows us to define a continuous vector field $\mathbf{P}_m$, which represents the discretization scheme.
+Using \Cref{lem:discrete-poisson} and \Cref{lem:Z-zero}, the discrete electric potential and the boundary quasi Fermi potentials for electrons and holes are expressed uniquely in terms of the quasi Fermi potentials of electrons, holes and vacancies.
+By that, we define the vector of unknowns $\mathbf{X}$, stated in \eqref{def.X}, which is expressed in terms of quasi Fermi potentials.